luigilupini/animation-vanilla-hover-torch-gradient/README.md

   width: 100%;
   top: 0px;
   left: 0px;
-  /* Remove these two to observe bug where gradient remains on/in card */
+  /* Remove these two to observe a bug when the gradient remains on/in card */
   opacity: 0;
   transition: opacity 500ms;
 }